إنتقل إلى المحتوى الرئيسي

 Operational notes

-• Jobs should be safe to retry: existing locales must not duplicate endlessly.
+• Translation work should be safe to retry: existing locales must not duplicate endlessly.

-• Clients should poll progress endpoints rather than waiting on a single long HTTP request.
+• Interfaces should show progress rather than leaving users waiting on a single long action.

 • Manual edits after automation become the canonical text for that locale.